Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

+Under the Government Records Access and Management Act (“GRAMA”), you may file a request for Murray City police records with the Murray City Police Department at 5025 South State Street, 2nd Floor.
 You may file a GRAMA request for other City documents with the appropriate department that handles those documents.

+If you are the Defendant, the Pre-trial conference at the court is your “meeting” with the prosecutor.
+If you are represented by an attorney, the prosecutor will discuss your case with your attorney.
 If you are the victim, you may call the victim advocate in the Murray City Police Department at (801)264-2673.

 The Salt Lake County District Attorney is an elected official whose office investigates and prosecutes crimes in the county’s jurisdiction, including felonies and class A misdemeanors occurring within Murray City.

 Code enforcement is a broad term used to describe actions that city staff take to ensure that city ordinances are followed.
 These ordinances often address operation of businesses, environmental issues, maintaining properties, parking, and other concerns of public health, safety and welfare.

 City staff involved in code enforcement activities primarily work in the Police and Community and Economic Development departments.
 They perform different tasks to bring violators into compliance, such as, building or property inspections, educating and notifying property owners of violations, coordinating with State and County staff, and issuing citations when necessary.